The Manifesto.

 It's inside you.

+I assure you.
 Anxiety is not a diagnosis.
 It is a happening.

 You may not know it yet, but I do.
 And you will, too.